Changing Medicare Plans

 Changing Medicare Advantage Plans

-If you want to switch between one Medicare Advantage plan and another, generally you’ll need to do it during Annual Open Enrollment for Medicare Advantage & Prescription Drug Plans, between October 15 to December 7.
+If you want to switch between one Medicare Advantage plan and another, generally you’ll need to do it during the Medicare Advantage and Prescription Drug Plan Annual Enrollment Period, between October 15 to December 7.

 Once you select a new Medicare Advantage plan, your old Medicare Advantage coverage will automatically stop once your new Medicare Advantage coverage begins.
 You don’t need to do anything to cancel your previous plan.
 This only pertains to switching from one Medicare Advantage plan to another.